Skip to main content

 You can use any of the following three methods to handle missing values in pandas:

-interpolate() – this method fills the missing values with computed interpolation values.
-The interpolation technique can be linear, polynomial, spline, time, etc.,
+• interpolate(): fills the missing values with computed interpolation values.

 Resampling is used to change the frequency at which time series data is reported.
-Imagine you have monthly time series data and want to convert it into weekly data or yearly, this is where resampling is used.
+Imagine you have monthly time series data and want to convert it into weekly data or yearly data; this is where resampling is used.

-Converting monthly to weekly or daily data is nothing but upsampling.
+Converting monthly data to weekly or daily data is essentially upsampling.
 Interpolation techniques are used to increase the frequencies here.

-In contrast, converting monthly to yearly data is termed as downsampling, where data aggregation techniques are applied.
+In contrast, converting monthly to yearly data is termed downsampling, where data aggregation techniques are applied.

-We perform one hot encoding to convert categorical values to numeric ones so that can be fed to the machine learning algorithm.
+We perform one-hot encoding to convert categorical values into numeric ones, allowing them to be fed to the machine learning algorithm.

 import pandas as pd